 You can also apply for a NEXUS Card for your children at no cost.
 If none of these are available, get a letter stating that you are the children's parent or guardian from your doctor or lawyer, or from the hospital where the children were born.
 Because of an increase in child trafficking, the border personnel are very vigilant and may question your family and carefully examine these documents.

 Customs Process for Children

-What to Do if Only One Parent or Guardian is Traveling with Kids
+When Only One Parent or Guardian Is Traveling With Kids

 Divorced parents who share custody of their children should carry copies of the legal custody documents.
 Even if you are not divorced from the child's other parent, bring the other parent's written permission to take the child over the border.
 Include contact information so border guard can call the other parent if necessary.
 If a child is traveling with a school group, charity, or other event where a parent or guardian is not present, the adult in charge should have written permission from the parents to supervise the children, including the name and contact information for the parent/guardian.

-You can check out the U.S. Department of State or Canadian Border Services Agency (CBSA) if you have any additional questions.
-Note: if you are traveling by cruise ship, train, or bus, the companies should all provide information on necessary travel documents before you leave on your trip.
+Check out the U.S. Department of State or Canadian Border Services Agency (CBSA) if you have any additional questions.
+The Canadian Government page has a comprehensive explanation of the necessary documents for children crossing the border.
+Note: If you are traveling by cruise ship, train, or bus, the companies should all provide information on necessary travel documents before you leave on your trip.
 If you are traveling by air, a passport is required.
 Otherwise, you may research other passport equivalents if getting a passport is not an option for whatever reason.